What is Interlibrary Loan?

 Articles & Book Chapters

 Most articles and book chapters will be posted as PDF files to your ILLiad account.
 To access them, login to your ILLiad account and click View/Download Electronically Received Articles.
 Please note that the PDF file is only accessible for 30 days; if you want to keep it, you must save it to your hard drive or a USB drive.
-Some articles cannot be digitized and must be picked up at the Law Library circulation desk.
+Some articles cannot be digitized and must be picked up at the Law Library Service Desk.

 Some ILL materials can be renewed for a longer checkout period.
 To request a renewal, login to ILLiad and select Checked Out / Renew Items from the left hand column.
 From there you can select any materials you have currently checked out to you.
 If a renewal request is allowed, you will have the option to Renew Request.
 Click on that, and ILL staff will contact the lending library to see if they will grant a renewal.
 Renewals are not guaranteed and are granted solely at the discretion of the lending library.